 Business Plan is Key

-When applying for a business investment visa (EB5, E-1 or E-2), expanding or starting a business in the United States through an L-1 visa a business plan can be critical.
+When applying for a business investment visa (EB-5, L-1, or E-2 Visa), whether expanding or starting a business in the United States, a well-done immigration-oriented business plan can be critical.
 This is especially the case with smaller businesses that have lower revenues or lower numbers of employees.
 New businesses are also entities for which both USCIS and Consular Officers expect a detailed business plan laying out the growth strategy of the firm in the United States.

 An Austin immigration lawyer – Abogados de Inmigracion en Austin TX – can help you determine if you qualify for an investor visa.
 Learn more by contacting Michael G. Murray, P.A today!